-As an organization advocating for the wellbeing, agency, and autonomy of LGBTQ people, GLAD supports #DecrimMA and joins the call for full decriminalization of consensual sex work.
+As an organization advocating for the wellbeing, agency, and autonomy of LGBTQ people, GLAD joins the call for full decriminalization of consensual sex work.
 LGBTQ people face disproportionate harassment from police, and violence and mistreatment when incarcerated.
 The criminalization of consensual sex work can lead to increased police interaction whether an individual is engaged in sex work or simply perceived to be.
 Transphobia and homophobia still lead to family rejection, homelessness, and poverty for too many LGBTQ people, and criminalizing what can be a critical survival option for some only compounds those harms.
 Criminalization forces many to work in hidden or remote places where they are more vulnerable to violence.
 It also impedes sex workers' ability to negotiate condom use and safer sex practices, to seek help when they are targets of violence or harassment or to set boundaries for their autonomy, health, and protection.
 Research also shows that criminalizing consensual sex work subverts efforts to protect individuals from trafficking, exploitation, and abuse by making it dangerous for victims to speak out.
 Decriminalizing consensual sex work is the safer, healthier, and more humane path for Massachusetts.

 II.
-LAWS THAT CRIMINALIZE SEX WORK, INCLUDING M.G.L. c.
-272, § 53(a), INFLICT PROFOUND HARM THAT DISPROPORTIONATELY IMPACTS LGBTQ PEOPLE (ESPECIALLY TRANSGENDER WOMEN), PEOPLE OF COLOR, AND IMMIGRANTS.
+LAWS THAT CRIMINALIZE SEX WORK INFLICT PROFOUND HARM THAT DISPROPORTIONATELY IMPACTS LGBTQ PEOPLE (ESPECIALLY TRANSGENDER WOMEN), PEOPLE OF COLOR, AND IMMIGRANTS.

-Human Rights Watch1, Amnesty International2, and the World Health Organization3, have all called on countries to remove criminal penalties for the sex trade.
+Human Rights Watch, Amnesty International, and the World Health Organization, have all called on countries to remove criminal penalties for the sex trade.
 A cursory glance at the research literature explains why these and other organizations have concluded that sex workers are at high risk of human rights abuses.